cartwrightian/cfnassist/README.md

 `cfnassist -env Dev -build 1223 -delete ./templateFile.json`

 This will delete the stack that was created from the templateFile.json file with the build number 1223.

+You can also delete stacks using the name, so for the above example.

+`cfnassist -env Dev -build 1223 -rm templateFile`

+Note that the name of stack in cloudformation will include the Project, Environment and (optionally) the build number.

 15.Using VPC Tags
 -----------------